redspark-io/RSRealmHelper/README.md

 ```
 ### Fetch / Count objects

-Realm Helper provides some functions to performs a more redable code, and works with generics and type inference.
+RealmHelper provides some functions to help you write a more redable code, because it works with generics and type inference.

 ```swift
 // Count employees in database